A Mindfulness Morning Routine For More Calm

 3. Enjoy your warm drink mindfully

 Many of us enjoy a hot cup of coffee in the morning.
-Make it a mindful one by sitting down to drink it, giving it your full attention as you drink it.
-Switch off the TV and notice how the warmth of the mug feel on your skin and how that effects the rest of your body as it runs up your arms.
+Make it a mindful one by sitting down to drink it, and giving it your full attention as you drink it.
+Switch off the TV and notice how the warmth of the mug feels on your skin and how that affects the rest of your body as it runs up your arms.

 Bring your awareness to the sensation of the warm drink going down your throat.
 Notice the smells as you prepare and then finally drink your drink to completion, taking your time and showing a sense of gratitude for the opportunity to have a warm drink first thing in the morning.